iFixit/itbrokeand.ifixit.com/_posts/2013-06-16-performance-report.md

 Thankfully, search requests somewhat make up for Answers, running almost 30-50ms faster than the average.
-This is thanks in part to having a much higher percentage of AJAX calls versus full page renders, as well as the replacement of Sphinx for MySQL as the primary datasource.
+This is thanks in part to having a much higher percentage of AJAX calls versus full page renders, as well as the replacement of Sphinx for MySQL as the primary data source.

 Here are the averages calculated from Graphite across the whole day, using Graphite's CSV output, a little unix shell magic, and [the average project]: